Veterans Admission Information

 Once certified for Chapter 33 educational benefits, the student will also receive their living stipend (see housing) and book stipend of $1000.

 Students who file a FAFSA may also be eligible for Federal Pell Grant, Indiana State Grant and/or other awards.
 File your FAFSA with Butler’s school code of 001788 by March 1 for priority consideration of all aid programs.
+Visit the Financial Aid website for more information or for a full breakdown on cost of university attendance, click here.

 These awards combine to make Butler an affordable option for our veterans and dependents of veterans.